EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/access.md

     ![Open OnDemand log in page](../../images/open-ondemand/login-page.png){: class="border-img center"} *Open OnDemand log in page*

 1. Enter your project username and password.
-These are the same username and password that you used when logging into your safe haven host.
+These are the same username and password that you used when logging into your safe haven VM.
 1. Click **Log in**
 1. [Open OnDemand](./portal.md) will open.